 5.0 Archaeological and Geological Background

-- 5.1.
-The underlying geology at the site according to the British Geological Survey is that the Bedrock Geology is Seaford Chalk Formation- Chalk whilst the Superficial Deposits are not recorded but exposed on site as off white gritty stony sandy clay (Plates 2-6). - 5.2.
-The application site consisted of an area of known important archaeological remains.
+5.1.
+The underlying geology at the site according to the British Geological Survey is that the Bedrock Geology is Margate Chalk Formation- Chalk whilst the Superficial Deposits are recorded as Head- Clay and Silt (Plates 2-6).